 The earliest known attempt to mark the rocks was around 1820, when a couple of spar buoys were placed on the north and south sides of the shoal.
 In 1831, a contract was awarded to a man named Hicks to erect an iron spindle on the reef, but no one seems to know whether the spindle was ever put in place.

-In 1872, the Lighthouse Board recommended that a lighthouse be built to replace the aging and troublesome lightship, and $150,000 was requested for the project.
-The schooner Mignonette was being used at the construction site to house men and store supplies.
-As the lighthouse was nearing completion, the ship was driven onto the shoal by a severe winter storm on November 8, 1877 and sank, although no lives were lost.
-The crew took up residence in the lighthouse, but due to this and prior weather-related mishaps, the activation of the lighthouse was delayed until December 15, 1877.
+Work on the stone keeper’s dwelling and tower began in the spring of 1877.
+As the lighthouse was nearing completion, the schooner Mignonette, which was being used at the construction site to house men and store supplies, was driven onto the shoal by a severe winter storm on November 8, 1877 and sank.
+No lives were lost, and the crew took up residence in the lighthouse.
+Due to this and prior weather-related mishaps, the activation of the lighthouse was delayed until December 15, 1877.
 Over the next six months, more than 3,000 tons of riprap were placed about the lighthouse to prevent the currents in the sound from undermining the foundation.

 The first keeper at Stratford Shoal was an Irish immigrant named William McGloin, who had previously been captain of the LV15 lightship.
 Even though the keeper had two assistants, the station was very isolated and windswept, and there was a quick turnover of personnel over the years.
 Visitors were urged to bring stacks of the latest newspapers with them to help the keepers stay in touch with news on the mainland.